-Planning in San Diego has a long and proud history, dating back to John Nolen's path-breaking plans for the City in 1908 and the Balboa Park Exposition in 1915.
+Planning in San Diego has a long and proud history, dating back to John Nolen's path-breaking plans for the City in 1908 and the 1915 Panama-California Exposition in Balboa Park.
 We devote much of our time to implementing the "City of Villages" concept contained in the 2008 General Plan, largely by updating the City's 50 community plans on a regular basis.
-As a mature city with a dwindling amount of raw land, San Diego must use its remaining land resources wisely and focus on infill development in order to maintain both our prosperity and our quality of life.
-The community plan updates are undertaken by our Long-Range Planning Department.
+As a mature city with a dwindling amount of raw land, San Diego must use its remaining land resources wisely and focus on infill development to maintain both our prosperity and our quality of life.
+The community plan updates are undertaken by our Long-Range Planning Division.

 Our Facilities Financing section works hand-in-hand with Long-Range Planning to make sure that, as San Diego grows, we also have the financial resources available to build the public infrastructure and facilities required to support that growth.

-Planning is also the "wheelhouse" for San Diego's implementation of the California Environmental Quality Act (CEQA).
-In our Environmental & Resources Analysis Division, we update the City's CEQA significance thresholds, conduct CEQA analysis on community plans and city capital projects, and coordinate CEQA practices citywide.
+The Planning Department is also the "wheelhouse" for San Diego's implementation of the California Environmental Quality Act (CEQA).
+In our Environmental & Resources Analysis Division, we update the City's CEQA significance thresholds, conduct CEQA analysis on community plans and City capital projects, and coordinate CEQA practices citywide.
 Environmental & Resources Analysis also implements our Historic Resources policies, our Multiple Species Conservation Plan, and our Parks Planning efforts, which are closely linked to community plan updates and facilities financing efforts.

 We have become a leader among cities for our visionary approach to planning.
 The innovative strategies we have created have received local, state and national awards, and made us a model for other cities to follow.

 Our Programs and Sections

-The Long Range Planning Department includes General Plan monitoring and conformance, Community Planning, Mobility Planning, and Maps & Urban Analysis.
+The Long Range Planning Division includes General Plan monitoring and conformance, Community Planning, Mobility Planning, and Maps & Urban Analysis.
 This division focuses on comprehensive community plan updates, plan implementation, monitoring, and amendments, administering planning grants to further planning initiatives, and support citywide efforts to further the City of Villages smart growth strategy for growth and development.